-These are the formal definitions of each type of limit.
-You do not need to memorize these.
+These are the formal definitions of each type of limit for functions of real numbers.
 Under each is the corresponding informal definition.
 You might look them over and see why they make sense.
-Recall \forall mean "for every" and \exists means "there exists".
+Draw a picture illustrating each type of limit.
+Assume L and a are real numbers.